 - ACDIS Papers - an academic journal published by ACDIS that covers the field of security studies.

-- ACDIS Policy Briefs – a collection of policy briefs published by ACDIS that covers the field of security studies.
+- ACDIS Policy Briefs – an archived collection of policy briefs published by ACDIS that covers the field of security studies.

 - Illini Journal of International Security – a peer-reviewed undergraduate academic journal that covers topics related to international security or foreign affairs.
 IJOIS is published biannually through the ACDIS and the University Library.

-- Other – ACDIS highlights books and journal articles published by ACDIS Faculty.
+- Other – ACDIS highlights books and journal articles published by ACDIS Core Faculty and Faculty Affiliates.